 7. Use a Tool to Track Legislative Progress

-Because there are so many legislative initiatives — across the federal, state, and local levels — nonprofits can easily lose track of the progress of a bill.
+Because there are so many legislative initiatives — across the federal, state, and local levels — it’s easy for nonprofits to miss updates to the progress of a bill.
 Losing track of a bill could not only be detrimental to your grassroots fundraising and advocacy campaigns, but it could have the potential to seriously impact your mission negatively.

 Luckily there are plenty of free tools out there for nonprofits looking to stay on top of legislation.
 You can use TrackBill to search for any legislative initiative — and you can filter by location, topic, status, and recent activity.